ks2288/elly/README.md

 WIP

-* Scan: `python3 ~/elly/core/connection_utils.py scan` OR simply `blescan` from the Pi user's home directory
+* Scan: `python3 ~/elly/gatt-client/connection_utils.py scan` OR simply `ellyscan` from the Pi user's home directory
 * Connect: `python3 ~/elly/shell/connect_discover.py [device address]`
 * Reset BLE known devices: `sh ~/elly/shell/clear-ble-devices.sh` OR simply `bleclear` from the Pi user's home directory
 * Reset BLE hardware: `sudo systemctl restart bluetooth`

 ### Output ###

 The connection-based commands (scan and connect, and any others) have the ability to dispatch BLE process results through whichever means you deem most appropriate.
 For example, you may choose to, instead of printing results via STDOUT, use a websocket connection to send results to separate module within a multitiered system.
 For Elly, the command results simply end up printed as standard command feedback via the active shell used for their execution.
+Results that are known to be multiline/multi-element can easily be "pretty-printed" by piping the results through the Python module `json.tool`.
+An example can be seen within the cpnnvenience aliases generated during the setup script, specifically within the `zsh` profile creation/addendum section of the script located at `elly/shell/setup/shell-setup.sh`.

-These results are meant to be generic as to increase their ability to be used in a multiprocess environment.
-As such, the results are organized in a simple JSON string format with five KVPs/elements that are mapped to the properties exposed by the BlueZ Linux framework.
+These results are meant to be generic as to increase their ability to be used in a multiprocess-oriented environment (Java's `ProcessBuilder`, for example).
+As such, the results carry a simple JSON string format with five KVPs/elements that are mapped to properties exposed by the BlueZ Linux framework via Python/DBUS.

-The following is an example of the output received from a successful BLE scan:
+The following is an example of the output received from a successful BLE scan.
+These sample results include five devices, with each device represented by an individual element within a JSON array.
 ```
 [
     {